thu-vis/libsampling/README.md

 ## Introduction

-**LibSampling** is a python based library of sampling methods for 2D scatterplots, including:
+**LibSampling** is a python-based library of sampling methods for 2D scatterplots, which includes:

 + random sampling
 + density biased sampling [1]